-The evolutionary perspective52 invites a more promising perspective on this issue that is consistent with the state of the art of the theory of evolution.
-It is plausible that our antecedents started just like children start with language, namely with one or two word utterances.
+The evolutionary perspective48 invites a more promising perspective on this issue that is consistent with the state of the art of the theory of evolution.
+It is plausible that our antecedents started just like children still start with language, namely with one or two word utterances.
 Polygenesis of grammars during and after such a "Me Tarzan - You Jane" epoch is more probable than monogenesis of UG, given the scarcely populated African and Eurasian continents at that time.
 It is no outrageous assumption that modern grammars are the result of cognitive evolution starting with a one- and two-word phase.

 The cross-linguistic invariants of modern languages are the expected reflex of convergent cognitive evolution by constant cognitive selection of grammar variants by the invariant neurocognitive processing resources that constitute the human language-processing facility.
-In the evolutionary perspective, this is a well-known phenomenon (Foote et als 2015).
+In the evolutionary perspective, this is a well-known phenomenon (Foote et als 2015) .
 From the UG vantage point, the dissipative nature of language change is unexpected and hard to explain.
 Who would prefer a UG with lots of parameters if a UG without parameters would be easier learnable?
 UG theory predicts a highly convergent way of diachronic changes, with UG as the constantly strong attractor.
 The opposite is the case.
-Moreover, if UG theory were right, languages "varying radically from one another" should not exist.